gohugoio/hugoDocs/content/en/content-management/content-adapters.md

 If the content adapter also creates `books/the-hunchback-of-notre-dame`, the content of the published page is indeterminate.
 You can not define the processing order.

-To detect page collisions, use the `--printPathWarnings` flag when building your site.
+To detect page collisions, use the `--printPathWarnings` flag when building your project.

 [content formats]: /content-management/formats/#classification
 [front matter field]: /content-management/front-matter/#fields